Alexandra Headland Coastal Path Upgrade

 Council has appointed a head contractor SGQ Pty Ltd to undertake the works.
 Construction started in February with site fencing and works well underway.

 Currently the Coastal Path is closed with pedestrian detours to the adjacent path in place.
-This detour still allows pedestrians to walk on the beach side of Alexandra Parade between Mooloolaba and Maroochydore.
+This detour still allows pedestrians to walk on the beach side of Alexandra Parade, between Mooloolaba and Maroochydore.

 Beach access